jangholee92/jangholee92.github.io/_pages/about.md

 **About Me**

-I am a Postdoctoral Researcher working in University of Illinois Chicago.
+I am a Postdoctoral Researcher at the University of Illinois Chicago, currently working on the Community Research on Climate and Urban Science (CROCUS) project in collaboration with Argonne National Laboratory (ANL).

-I am working in a Community Research on Climate and Urban Science (CROCUS) project, in conjunction with Argonne National Lab (ANL).
+As an urban climate scientist, my research primarily focuses on urban natural hazards, particularly flooding and extreme heat events.
+To tackle these complex issues, I integrate diverse data sources, including remote sensing, sensor (IoT) measurements, reanalysis products, climate model outputs, radar, and lidar observations.
+Additionally, I merge these datasets with urban infrastructure and socioeconomic information to evaluate the detailed impacts of natural hazards on urban systems.
+My analytical approach incorporates advanced statistical models and deep learning techniques to effectively integrate and interpret these diverse datasets.

-I am an atmospheric scientist, interested in climate informatics, remote sensing, and data analysis.
-My work analyzes climate data from various sources, such as remote sensing data, reanalysis data, and station-based measurements.
-With those data, I use climate modeling and advanced statistical and machine-learning methods to enhance our understanding of urban climate, and further integrate our climate knowledge with multiple socioeconomic sectors.
+Ultimately, my research aims to: 1) Identify atmospheric conditions unique to urban environments that lead to natural hazards.
+2) Analyze the consequences of natural hazards on urban infrastructure, socioeconomic factors, and human well-being.
+3) Develop and assess adaptation and mitigation strategies, emphasizing Nature-based Solutions (NbS).

 ---